Military Benefits FAQ

 What should I do once I have received my COE?

 How often do I need to submit my COE and AU's Veterans Enrollment Certification Request form?

 The COE only needs to be submitted at the beginning of the degree program.
 However, the Veteran's Certification Request form must be submitted each time you register for classes.
 Once tuition and fees, term dates, and credit hours are verified, the VA will send you a letter each semester reflecting the new funds.

 What is the Monthly Housing Allowance (MHA) and how much am I eligible to receive?

 The Monthly Housing Allowance/Basic Allowance for Housing is provided to non-active duty members based upon their registration status.
-The current rate for online training is $754.50 for students attending full-time.
 The VA will determine the rate of pursuit (full-time or part-time).

 Am I eligible for money to help pay for books and supplies?

-Members may be eligible for a yearly books and supplies stipend of up to $1,000 paid proportionately based on enrollment.
+Members may be eligible for a yearly books and supplies stipend of up to, but not to exceed, $1,000 paid proportionately based on enrollment.